argentini/Argentini.SqlPkg/README.md

 dotnet tool install -g microsoft.sqlpackage
 ```

-This requires that you already have the Microsoft dotnet CLI tool installed, which you can get at [https://dotnet.microsoft.com](https://dotnet.microsoft.com/).
+This requires that you already have dotnet installed, which you can get at [https://dotnet.microsoft.com](https://dotnet.microsoft.com/).

 ### 2. Install SqlPkg

-Download the latest release and follow the instructions in the release for your operating system and platform.
+Download the [latest release](https://github.com/argentini/Argentini.SqlPkg/releases) (zip file) for your operating system and CPU architecture and follow the instructions in the README file.

 ## Project Status